yupswing/akifox-asynchttp/README.md

 haxelib install akifox-asynchttp
 ```

-In your project add the library reference in your ```project.xml```
+Add the library reference in your ```project.xml```

 ```
 <haxelib name="akifox-asynchttp" />
 ```

-and finally you can import it in your project class with this import
+and finally you can import it in your project files
 ```
 import com.akifox.asynchttp.*;
 ```